Hortasha/jsframeworkMa1/README.md

     </div>

     <script src="https://cdnjs.cloudflare.com/ajax/libs/jquery/3.3.1/jquery.min.js"></script>
-    <script src="js/code.js"></script>
+    <script src="js/jquery-slider.v1.js"></script>
 </body>
 ```

-You only require 'div' with the id of #slider that contain all images.
+You only require parent element with the id of #slider that contain all images.
-The code.js file with make all images 100% width and create a new div with navigation to rotate through the images.
+The jquery-slider.v1.js file with make all images 100% width and create a new div with navigation to rotate through the images underneeth